 March 3 is observed globally as World Wildlife Day (WWD).
-Each year’s event has a different theme and this year’s focus is closely tied to “Forests and Livelihoods: Sustaining People and Planet“, a way to highlight the central role of forests, forest species, and ecosystems services in sustaining the livelihoods of hundreds of millions of people globally, and particularly of Indigenous and local communities with historic ties to forested and forest-adjacent areas.
+Each year’s event has a different theme which is a way to highlight the central role of forests, forest species, and ecosystems services in sustaining the livelihoods of hundreds of millions of people globally, and particularly of Indigenous and local communities with historic ties to forested and forest-adjacent areas.

 World Wildlife Day is a day to celebrate the varied forms of flora and fauna found all over the world and to raise awareness of the benefits that protection and conservation of all forms of life provide to mankind.
 World Wildlife Day has now become the most important global annual event dedicated to wildlife.

 It was at the 68th session of the United Nations General Assembly (UNGA) on 20 December 2013, when it proclaimed 3rd March – the day of signature of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 1973 – to be celebrated as UN World Wildlife Day and raise awareness of the world’s wild animals and plants.